CW Training Thoughts

 5. medium gap (between words): seven time units long ~ some try using 5 units, but this is not 'official'

 Farnsworth Spacing ~ A way of increasing the CW spacing of characters and words to reduce the average WPM value but leaving the character acoustic pattern at a higher speed.
 The "Character Speed" will be at the higher speed {Farnsworth speed] with both the timing between characters and words being modified (extended).
 The effect being that the number of words per minute will be then decreased.
-For example if a 'Farnsworth speed' of 18 WPM is used along with an 'average speed' 10 WPM or with 'average speed' 15 WPM, the character acoustic sound pattern will stay constant with the character and word spacing being modified {changing}.
-This adds time for your brain to process the characters, gradually push up the average speed and your brain takes over and speed quickly increases.
+For example if a 'Farnsworth speed' of 28 CPM is used along with an 'average speed' 10 WPM or with 'average speed' 15 WPM, the character acoustic sound pattern will stay constant with the word spacing being modified {changing spacing between characters to lower the WPM }.
+This adds time for your brain to process the character sounds, gradually pushing up the average speed {WPM} using a 28 CPM character sound and your brain takes over and WPM speed quickly increases (without 'plateaus') .
 Commercial usage and amateur radio usage have different CW standards, so two different 5 letter 'Standard' words are used for determining the words per minute calculations [WPM].
 For amateur radio (hams) the word used is 'P-A-R-I-S' while commercial radio testing uses 'C-O-M-E-X' is used {I have seen "CODEX" used, but it has the same baud length as "COMEX"}.
 Thus when calculating WPM and element spacing (timing), two different results are obtained.
 FCC commercial CW testing requirements use 'plain text' and 'code groups', where ham exams use 'plain text' only.
 Try an internet search for more information.
 It is a much easier process to use the faster Farnsworth character sounds when learning the various letters, punctuation and pro-signs required as the sounds form the actual sound pattern (rhythm).
 The method is learn the sounds at the 'proper' character rate and use 'wider quiet spacing' between letters and words, then shorten the quiet spacing to increase the actual WPM timing.
 The brain does all the real effort, but your code speed will quickly improve.
+This can be called 'instant character recognition' and leads to a low effort method for your brain to copy code!

 CW Receiving Practice via ARRL ~ The ARRL has CW practice via W1AW radio station, look for 'ARRL Info' under the 'Misc.
 Info' top menu item.
 I use the ARRL Code Practice MP3 computer files site from the internet.
 There are many files to choose under each speed.
 They have sections for 5, 7.5, 10, 13, 15 and 18 WPM which all use Farnsworth spacing (18 WPM) for the various average speeds and then 20, 25, 30, 35, and 40 WPM using Standard CW spacing .
 These CW files are available at all times, so no need to wait for a particular practice schedule to come up (like with the radio station, W1AW).
 I should mention that W1AW does have 18 WPM 'bulletins' that are also available for some 'general practice' material and education, some actual station copy is a good idea and adds the experiences of typical propagation and receiving aspects to your practice.
 This can be helpful when you wish to start communicating over the air.
 Many actual CW transmission can be found on the HF ham bands and add lots of good material and tuning practice.
 Generally tones of 500 to 800 Hz are what most choose to use as "sweet tuning" for CW signals.
 Choosing frequencies and setting of your equipment filters is a separate learning process you should go through several times [leaving all that for you to work through].